Tyler Stephenson Player Props: Reds vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have the 15th-ranked team ERA across all MLB pitching staffs (4.19).
+- The Cardinals have the 17th-ranked team ERA across all league pitching staffs (4.25).

-- Cardinals pitchers combine to give up the seventh-fewest home runs in baseball (63 total, one per game).
+- Cardinals pitchers combine to surrender the seventh-fewest home runs in baseball (63 total, one per game).

-- Mikolas makes the start for the Cardinals, his 14th of the season.
-He is 4-2 with a 3.74 ERA and 60 strikeouts in 74 2/3 innings pitched.
+- Wainwright makes the start for the Cardinals, his seventh of the season.
+He is 2-1 with a 5.97 ERA and 19 strikeouts in 31 2/3 innings pitched.

-- The righty last appeared on Sunday against the Pittsburgh Pirates, when he threw five innings, allowing two earned runs while giving up 10 hits.
+- In his last time out on Tuesday against the Texas Rangers, the righty went 5 1/3 innings, allowing three earned runs while surrendering eight hits.

+- The 41-year-old has amassed a 5.97 ERA and 5.4 strikeouts per nine innings in six games this season, while giving up a batting average of .326 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.